saveriomiroddi/saveriomiroddi.github.io/_posts/2022-08-18-Porting-a-complex-C-program-to-Rust-using-C2Rust-as-the-base.md

 ## C patterns/APIs/port strategies

+- char sign: in the port, it was simple, because it was signed
 - globals
   - convert to "state instances", and pass them around
   - later, convert to classes + instance variables